neuromorphs/NIR/docs/source/api_design.md

 In other words, they do not implement the functionality of the nodes, but simply represent the necessary parameters required to *eventually* evaluate the node.

 We chose Python because the language is straight-forward, known by most, and has excellent [dataclasses](https://docs.python.org/3/library/dataclasses.html) exactly for our purpose.
-This permits an incredibly simple structure, where we have encoded all the NIR primitives into a single [`ir.py` file](https://github.com/neuromorphs/NIR/blob/main/nir/ir.py), with a simple structure:
+This permits an incredibly simple structure, where we have encoded all the NIR primitives in the [`ir` module](https://github.com/neuromorphs/NIR/tree/main/nir/ir), with a simple structure:

 ```python
 @dataclass